-The monthly, quarterly and yearly results are presented continually in Statistical News and Statistical Reports containing text, tables and charts describing the main results.
+The monthly and quarterly results are presented in Statistical News, while annual results are published both as statistical news bulletins and Statistical Reports containing text, tables and charts describing the main results.
 For a description of the available table packages, see section 4.1.